SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 This example imports all .tar.gz files, except those whose names start with Ubuntu, as WSL2
-distributions stored in subdirectories of D:\wsl.
+distributions stored in subdirectories of `D:\wsl`.
 It uses the Passthru parameter to return the
 WslDistribution objects for the imported distributions.

 ## PARAMETERS